mattermost/mattermost-test-management/data/test-cases/cloud/cloud-free-deprecation/test-1.md

 Scenario 2: When instance is 10 days

 1. Repeat above steps but verify that Global banner and CTA now has red background color.

+Scenario 3: Dismissed Global Banners should reappear after Admin

+1. Login with Admin account
+2. Verify Global Banner with a message 'Cloud Free will be depreicated on MM DD YYY.
+To keep your workspace, upgrade to a paid plan.'
+3. Dismiss the Banner
+4. Log out and log back in
+5. Verify the Banner is visible to user